The stable trees revisited: Convergence of discrete trees: a new proof of

 and so by the tower law (and Fubini's theorem) we obtain

 By the scaling property of the subordinator $\sigma$, we have the following equality in distribution (as processes):

 Thus we may express the density $\phi_k(x)$ as

 after various changes of variable.
 The integral term in the last expression does not depend on $x$ and thus acts only as a normalising constant for the density.
-In particular, we can identify this density as that of the $\text{Beta}(1-\frac1\alpha, k)$ distribution, and it also follows that
+In particular, we can identify this density as that of the $\text{Beta}(1-\frac1\alpha, k)$ distribution. \end{proof}